apache/artemis-examples/examples/features/clustered/symmetric-cluster/readme.md

 The configuration used in this example is very similar to the configuration used by ActiveMQ when installed as a clustered profile in JBoss Application Server.

-To set up ActiveMQ Artemis to form a symmetric cluster we simply need to mark each broker as `clustered` and we need to define a `cluster-connection` in `broker.xml`.
+To set up Apache Artemis to form a symmetric cluster we simply need to mark each broker as `clustered` and we need to define a `cluster-connection` in `broker.xml`.

 The `cluster-connection` tells the nodes what other nodes to make connections to.
 With a `cluster-connection` each node that we connect to can either be specified indivually, or we can use UDP discovery to find out what other nodes are in the cluster.